Difference Between SIP or Lump sum Investment: Meaning, Benefits, How to invest & Best Strategy

 Are you also in a dilemma while choosing the best way of investment?
-Are you confused whether to invest your money in lump sum or in installments?
+Are you confused about whether to invest your money in lump sum or in installments?
 Which way will provide you the better returns?

 Then you are landed at the right destination.
 Today, our matter of contention is going to be a SIP or lump sum which one is better?

 Always remember that Good investment decision is not done overnight it requires thorough research and knowledge.

 Firstly, you must be well acquainted what is a lump sum investment?